wrightmk/solana-realtime-metrics/README.md

 - marketCapData should have been cached for 5 mins not 1 min
 - refactor service cache guard into a util
 - fetchMarketCap try/catch should return an array not an object
+- Rename types for clarity, make sure they are being used everywhere.
+Use interface for RPC response types to extend a common response base interface